Getting in touch

 Usually due at 8:59 PM

-Self-eval: another separate assignment from the "main" assignment.
-Do not open self-eval until you are done with main assignment.
+Self-eval: another separate assignment from the "main" assignment that opens 24 hours after the main assignment.

 Late policy